Samurai Shodown IV: Gameplay

+The ability to select from "Slash" and "Bust" versions of characters is retained from Samurai Shodown III.

 Among other series changes, aerial blocking was removed entirely.
 One can also no longer charge one's own "pow" gauge.
 The off-screen delivery man was omitted entirely from the game.
 The "CD combo" was added, wherein a player can press the C and D buttons together, triggering a strike that can be followed up by a sequence of button taps.

 SNK also added a "suicide" move, wherein one's character forfeits the round.
 The bonus to this is that the one committing suicide will start the next round with a full "POW" gauge.
 Certain finishes also enable a "fatality" move in the vein of Mortal Kombat.

 Characters

-Some of the older characters were restored, such as Charlotte, Tam Tam and Jubei Yagyu.
-The entire cast of the previous game also returns, though some have been retouched to further enhance the cartoonish look.
+All twelve playable characters from Samurai Shodown III return, though some have been retouched to further enhance the cartoonish look.
+Three additional characters from previous games, Charlotte, Tam Tam and Jubei Yagyu, are also included.

 Joining the cast are the two ninja brothers: